-Jujutsu (Pronounced: jew-joot-su) can be translated as “Gentle Sciences” or “Adaptable Methods.”
-It is a powerful method of self-defense.
+Jujutsu 柔術 (Pronounced: jew-joot-su) can be translated as “Gentle Sciences” or “Adaptable Methods.”
+It is a powerful self-defense art.

-OkuGake Jujutsu uses old samurai combatives for modern, legal defenses.
+OkuGake Jujutsu uses old samurai combatives, an intimate knowledge of anatomy, and a strong spirit for modern, legal defenses.

 1) What sets us apart?